sleuth-io/terraform-provider-sleuth/docs/resources/incident_impact_source.md

 <a id="nestedblock--clubhouse_input"></a>
 ### Nested Schema for `clubhouse_input`

-Required:
+Optional:

+- `integration_slug` (String) IntegrationAuthentication slug used
 - `remote_query` (String) Need help finding query expression?
 See the [documentation](https://help.shortcut.com/hc/en-us/articles/360000046646-Searching-in-Shortcut-Using-Search-Operators) for more information.

-Optional:

-- `integration_slug` (String) IntegrationAuthentication slug used

 <a id="nestedblock--datadog_input"></a>